The Papacy - History, Power & Influence - Road Scholar

 Week of World Religions - Road Scholar

-(June 1-5) - [ Open ] - In this online program, participants will learn about 5 religions in 5 days through classes and interviews with expert practitioners.
-These programs are very popular, and the feedback from attendees is been excellent.
+In this online program, participants learned about 5 religions in 5 days through classes and interviews with expert practitioners.
+These programs are very popular, and the feedback from attendees has been excellent.